jaleezyy/covid-19-signal/README.md

 Related: because pipeline stages can fail, we recommend running 'snakemake all' with the -k flag ("Go on with independent jobs if a job fails").

+Additionally, you can run @jts' [ncov-tools](https://github.com/jts/ncov-tools) to generate phylogenies and alternative summaries.

+    snakemake --use-conda --cores 10 ncov_tools

+Signal manages installing the dependencies and will invoke `ncov-tools` if it has been cloned as a sub-module and a fasta containing sequences to include in the tree has been specified using `phylo_include_seqs:` in the main signal `config.yaml`.

+Outputs will be written as specified within the `ncov-tools` folder and documentation.

 ### Docker (pending)